 Clones all required layers for the build:

-Sources the bitbake init script which will set up our build environment inside which the various bitbake commands for layer, recipe creation, machine configuration, etc. can be run.
+Sources the bitbake init script which will set up our build environment.
+Inside it, we can run various bitbake commands for layer, recipe creation, machine configuration, etc.

-Adds the required layers to the build configuration using the bitbake-layers add-layer comman
+Adds the required layers to the build configuration using the bitbake-layers add-layer command.

 #!/bin/bash -xe #layers on which our image depends POKY_REPO=git://git.yoctoproject.org/poky.git OPENEMBEDDED_REPO=git://git.openembedded.org/meta-openembedded.git # Setup all source directories if [ ! -d /opt/build ] ; then git clone "$POKY_REPO" -b dunfell /opt/build/poky git clone "$OPENEMBEDDED_REPO" -b dunfell /opt/build/meta-openembedded fi # initialize build directory source /opt/build/poky/oe-init-build-env /opt/build # add all required layers to the build bitbake-layers add-layer meta-openembedded/meta*/ bitbake-layers add-layer /yocoto-dev-enviroment/layers/meta-atmel/ bitbake-layers add-layer /yocoto-dev-enviroment/layers/meta-aws/ bitbake-layers add-layer /yocoto-dev-enviroment/layers/meta-custom-app/